zotero/translation-server-old/README.md

 ### Docker (recommended)

+First, check out the source code and build an image:

 1. `git clone --recursive https://github.com/zotero/translation-server`

 1. `cd translation-server`

 1. `docker build -t translation-server .`

-1. `docker run --rm -p 1969:1969 translation-server`
+You can run the server right away with `docker run -p 1969:1969 -ti --rm translation-server`.

-You can test changes without rebuilding the image each time.
-First, run `./fetch_sdk` once to install the Firefox SDK.
-(The SDK won’t be used in your build, but it’s required by the build script.)
-Next, compile the client code into `./modules/zotero/build` by running `npm i` and `npm run build` from `./modules/zotero`.
-Then, after each change, run the translation-server build script and a modified `docker run`:
+To make changes, you’ll need to edit files in the translation-server, Zotero, or Zotero Connector repositories.
+By default, the build script will use the included Zotero and Zotero Connector submodules in `modules/zotero` and `modules/zotero-connector`, but if you already have those repositories on your computer, you can point the build script to those directories instead.
+In either case, you’ll need to change to the Zotero client repository and run `npm i` and `npm run build`.
+(If making changes to the client repository, use `npm start` instead of `npm run build` to keep the client’s `build` subdirectory up to date while you work.)

+Then, after each change, stop the server and re-run the following command:

+<i>Using the embedded submodules:</i>

 ``
 ./build.sh && docker run -p 1969:1969 -ti --rm -v `pwd`/build/app/:/opt/translation-server/app/ translation-server
 ``

+<i>Using external repositories:</i>

+``
+./build.sh -d ~/zotero-client/build -c ~/zotero-connectors && docker run -p 1969:1969 -ti --rm -v `pwd`/build/app/:/opt/translation-server/app/ translation-server
+``

-This will copy files from `src`, `modules/zotero/build`, and `modules/zotero-connectors` into `build` and mount that directory in the container in place of the directory created during the `docker build` step above.
+This will copy files from `src` and the client and connector repositories into `build` and mount that directory in the container in place of the directory created during the `docker build` step above.

-If you’re changing files in the main Zotero repository, you can run `npm start` in `./modules/zotero` and leave it running as you make changes to keeps its `build` subdirectory up to date.
-If you already have Zotero or Zotero Connector repositories on your system, you can pass `-d ~/zotero-client/build` or `-c ~/zotero-connectors` to `./build.sh` above to use those directories instead of the submodules used by default.

 To inspect the container before running the server, include `--entrypoint /bin/bash` in the `docker run` command.